GrzegorzK121/fastapi-rtls-integration/README.md

 ## Hardware Setup

-Since this wasn't just a purely software project, I had to physically install, wire PoE, and calibrate all the hardware in the lab.
+Since this wasn't just a purely software project, I had to physically install, wire PoE and Routers, and calibrate all the hardware in the lab.
 ### 1. The Anchors
 I used Ubisense and Pozyx.
 I even had to make a custom wooden mount for Ubisense to fit the ceiling grid properly.